szto/foxy-reminder/README.md

 ## Credits

-- This project is inspried by [Bulldoggy-reminder-app](https://github.com/AutomationPanda/bulldoggy-reminders-app) AutomationPanda.
+- This project is inspired by [Bulldoggy-reminder-app](https://github.com/AutomationPanda/bulldoggy-reminders-app) AutomationPanda.